 Where to File Form I-765 and Supporting Documents

 The address to which you will need to submit your complete EAD application will depend on your eligibility category and/or on where you live.
 If you are a refugee, have been granted asylum, or have an asylum application that has been pending for more than 150 days (that is, if you meet eligibility categories (a)(3), (a)(5), or (c)(8)), you will need to file your EAD application with all the supporting documents (and with the fee, if applicable) to a location based on where you live.
 Currently, that is either in Phoenix or in Dallas.
 Refer to the Instructions for Form I-765 for the most current addresses.

 Finally, before submitting your EAD application, make sure to make a copy for you to keep.

 You should receive a decision on your EAD application within 90 days of USCIS’s receipt of your EAD application (or within 30 days if you are an asylum applicant).
 If the USCIS does not decide on your EAD application within 90 days (or within 30 days if you are an asylum applicant), you may request an interim EAD at your local USCIS office.

-If your EAD application is approved, you will be mailed your EAD or will be notified to pick it up from your local USCIS office.
+If your EAD application is approved, you will be mailed your EAD around the same time.
 If USCIS denies your application, you will receive a notice explaining the reason.
 You cannot appeal the denial.
 However, you may submit a motion to reopen or a motion to reconsider with the office that made the decision.
 If you need to do that, you might want to consult an attorney.